100 Questions to Ask on a College Visit

 59. What are your school's feeder institutions for graduate and professional degrees?

 60. What kind of housing choices are there?

 61. What percentage of students live in campus housing?

 62. Are dormitories an option after freshman year?

 65. What are the meal plan options?

-66. What percentage of the student body belongs to a sorority or fraternity?
+66. What percentage of students belong to a sorority or fraternity?

 67. How prevalent are drugs and alcohol on campus?